 The Board believes that the manner in which it conducts its business is important and it is committed to delivering the highest standards of corporate governance for the benefit of all of its stakeholders.

-The Audit Committee currently comprises three Non-Executive Directors, all of whom are considered by the Board to be independent and have recent and relevant financial experience.
+The Audit Committee currently comprises four Non-Executive Directors, all of whom are considered by the Board to be independent and have recent and relevant financial experience.

-- Monitoring and reviewing the effectiveness of the external and internal audit activities
+- Monitor and review the effectiveness of the external and internal audit

-- Identifying any matters in respect of which it considers that action or improvement is needed and making recommendations to the Board as to the steps to be taken.
+- Identify any matters in respect of which it considers that action or improvement is needed and making recommendations to the Board as to the steps to be taken

 In fulfilling its responsibility to monitor the integrity of financial reports to shareholders, the audit committee review accounting principles, policies and the practices adopted in the presentation of public financial information.